mpopov576/judge_agent/README.md

 ## Research Question

 In an adversarial argument setting, is the outcome influenced by how much room each side has to make their case, independent of the actual facts of the dispute?
-This project runs a controlled experiment: two AI attorneys are given the same underlying scenario but asymmetric word limits (100 vs. 500), and an independent AI judge that decides the winner.
+This project runs a controlled experiment: two AI attorneys are given the same underlying scenario but asymmetric word limits (100 vs. 500), and an independent AI judge — with no knowledge of which side had more room to argue — decides the winner.

 ## How It Works